 Christopher D. Dusseault is a partner in the Los Angeles office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Litigation Department and its Antitrust and Competition and Life Sciences practice groups, and previously served as Partner-In-Charge of the Los Angeles and Century City offices.
+He is a member of the firm’s Litigation Department and its Antitrust and Competition, Class Action and Life Sciences practice groups, and previously served as Partner-In-Charge of the Los Angeles and Century City offices.

-Mr. Dusseault is an experienced trial and appellate lawyer whose practice focuses on high-stakes business litigation.
-Mr. Dusseault has represented clients throughout the country in a wide range of matters, and has extensive experience in antitrust and the medical device industry.
-His cases have involved claims for breach of contract, fraud, wrongful death, conspiracy, monopolization, exclusive dealing, secret rebates, and patent and trademark infringement.
-In addition to his business litigation, Mr. Dusseault helped lead the team that challenged and overturned California’s prohibition of same-sex marriage, Proposition 8, in Hollingsworth v.
+Mr. Dusseault is an experienced trial and appellate lawyer whose practice focuses on antitrust and other complex commercial litigation.
+He has tried cases in federal and state courts and before arbitration panels, and has argued appeals before the Ninth Circuit, Seventh Circuit, and California Court of Appeal.
+Mr. Dusseault has represented clients in a wide range of industries, including medical devices, pharmaceuticals, higher education, entertainment and transportation.
+He has handled antitrust cases including claims of conspiracy, monopolization, exclusive dealing, and secret rebates .
+His complex commercial litigation cases have included claims of breach of contract, fraud, wrongful death and patent and trademark infringement.
+In addition to his business litigation, Mr. Dusseault helped lead the trial team that challenged and overturned California’s prohibition of same-sex marriage, Proposition 8, in Hollingsworth v.
 Perry.

-In 2010, Mr. Dusseault was named one of California’s “Top 20 Under 40” by the legal publication Daily Journal.
-In 2009, Mr. Dusseault was honored by Duke Law School with its “Young Alumni Award” for distinguished service to the legal profession and to the school.
+Mr. Dusseault led Gibson Dunn’s Los Angeles and Century City Offices of Gibson Dunn from 2009-2013.
+He was named one of California’s “Top 20 Under 40” by the legal publication Daily Journal in 2010, and received Duke Law School’s “Young Alumni Award” for distinguished service to the legal profession and the school in 2009.

 Mr. Dusseault received his B.A. degree summa cum laude from Yale University in 1991.
 He received his J.D. degree with high honors from Duke University School of Law in 1994, where he was Special Projects and Notes Editor of Law and Contemporary Problems and Vice-Chairman of the Moot Court Board.
 Prior to joining the firm, Mr. Dusseault served as law clerk to The Honorable Robert E. Payne in the United States District Court for the Eastern District of Virginia.